The convert_nest function transforms a data.frame or data.table by converting nested columns

 Conversion Strategies:

-Nested column identification based on is.list()
+Nested column identification based on is.list() detection

-Preservation of original data integrity
+Preservation of original data integrity through copying

 Flexible handling of mixed data structures

-Consistent type conversion across nested elements
+Consistent type conversion across all nested elements

 Nested Column Handling:

-, and generic list
+Handles data.table, data.frame, and generic list inputs

 Maintains original column structure and order